Published by Blue Grid Media • Updated for 2026 • 16 min read

 The Bottom Line

 Google Local Services Ads are one of the most predictable and measurable lead generation channels available to home service contractors in 2026.
-The data is clear: businesses that commit a reasonable budget, maintain a strong review profile, and answer the phone are getting consistent, high-intent leads at a cost per booked job that is difficult to beat with any other channel.
+The data is clear: businesses that commit a reasonable budget, maintain a strong review profile, and pick up the phone are getting consistent, high-intent leads at a cost per booked job that's tough to beat with any other channel.

-But knowing the benchmarks is only useful if you act on them.
-If your current lead volume is below the ranges in this guide, you now have a specific checklist of what to fix — reviews, responsiveness, service categories, budget, hours, and geographic coverage.
-If you are at or above these benchmarks, the next step is optimizing your close rate and average ticket value so each lead generates maximum revenue.
+But knowing the benchmarks is only useful if you actually do something with them.
+If your current lead volume is below the ranges in this guide, you now have a specific checklist of what to fix: reviews, responsiveness, service categories, budget, hours, and geographic coverage.
+If you're at or above these benchmarks, the next step is optimizing your close rate and average ticket value so each lead generates maximum revenue.

-Do not treat LSA as a "set it and forget it" channel.
-The businesses that are pulling 100+ leads per month and growing are the ones that review their dashboard weekly, dispute invalid leads, ask every customer for a review, and continuously adjust their strategy based on real numbers.
+Don't treat LSA as a "set it and forget it" channel.
+The businesses pulling 100+ leads per month and growing are the ones that check their dashboard weekly, dispute invalid leads, ask every customer for a review, and continuously adjust their strategy based on real numbers.
+Not theories.
+Numbers.

 Need help figuring out where your LSA performance stands relative to your market?
 Start with our free LSA ROI calculator to benchmark your expected return, or read our guide on ranking #1 in LSA to start climbing the rankings.